BabyCakes13/JAXBApp/README.md

 Enter to keep the current selection[+], or type selection number:
 ```

-Also, since I use Java directly from command line (Linux distro Fedora 32), so I simply installed the Maven plugin which supports JAXB:
+Also, since I use Java directly from command line (Linux distro Fedora 32), I simply installed the Maven plugin which supports JAXB:

 ```shell
 sudo dnf install jaxb2-maven-plugin